Firstly, if you are in immediate danger then please call 999 for assistance.

-- We can refer you, with your consent, to the East Sussex Independent Domestic Violence Advocacy Service, The Portal who will provide safety planning advice and advice around legal options.
+- We can refer you, with your consent, to the East Sussex Independent Domestic Violence Advocacy Service, The Domestic Abuse Service who will provide safety planning advice and advice around legal options.

 - If you wish to remain in your current accommodation, we can refer you for Sanctuary Scheme works in order to make your property more secure.

 - If you are a social housing tenant, we can help to liaise with your Landlord to see what options are available, including a management transfer.
 We can also advise you how to register for a mutual exchange.

 Sources of support and advice

 The National Domestic Abuse helpline can be reached on 0808 2000 247 or https://www.nationaldahelpline.org.uk/

 This Freephone helpline is run by Refuge and they can support survivors to access refuge accommodation and explore their rights and options.

 Women’s Aid runs an online chat service and can provide advice on housing, safety planning, dealing with the police and more.